Matthew-Taber/ss-docs/discovery/discovery-platform-specifics/vmware-esx-esxi-discovery/vmware-esx-esxi-configuration/index.md

 ## Details

-Secret Server searches the machine’s Windows path PATH for the VMWare SDK, therefore installing the correct version of it is all that is needed.
+Secret Server searches the machine's Windows path PATH for the VMWare SDK, therefore installing the correct version of it is all that is needed.
 On the machine you install VMware PowerCLI, update the Windows "Path" environment variable to include the folder where the file `VMware.Vim.dll` is located.

 > **Note:** After installing the VMware PowerCLI, the default installation path is: `C:\Program Files\WindowsPowerShell\Modules\VMware.Vim\[version]\net45`.
 The PowerCLI installation path **must be** in the system PATH variable.